russellballestrini/botoform/docs/source/tools/bf.rst

 refresh
 -------

-.. info:: not implemented yet.
+.. note:: not implemented yet.

 Refresh VPC by adding resources defined but missing in given YAML template.